RudraRabadiya/CHALOKHAVA/README.md

 ## 📄 License

-This project is open source and available for personal & educational use.
+This project is open-source and available under the [MIT License](LICENSE).

----
 ---

 ## 👨‍💻 Developer